smetj/wishbone/docs/installation/docker/index.rst

 ..
 NOTE::

-    The foreseen containers are big.
-I know they can be made much smaller but the time I can spend on this is limited thus any help would be much appreciated.
+    The Wishbone containers are big.
+Any help reducing the size is highly appreciated.

-Wishbone is also available as a Docker container.

-Pull the *smetj/wishbone* repository from https://registry.hub.docker.com/u/smetj/wishbone into your Docker environment:
+Pull the ``smetj/wishbone`` repository from https://registry.hub.docker.com/u/smetj/wishbone into your Docker environment:

 The docker files necessary to build Wishbone containers can be found here_.